 or “Why to study Gantt charts anyway?”

-Fortunately those days are now over.
+Fortunately, those days are now over.
 With BigPicture Gantt module you’re continuously in sync with Jira.
-And the Gantt chart here serves a slightly different purpose, namely to visualise tasks.
+And the Gantt chart here serves a slightly different purpose, namely to visualize tasks.

 Can I really learn Gantt in one hour?

 You could grasp the idea after the one-hour tutorial.
 But you need long-term project management experience to become proficient.
 This is why: